-Because achieving safe and accessible housing for all is clearly a shared imperative that will require the focus and resources of all levels of government, I am also writing to British Columbia premier, John Horgan, requesting provincial government support.
+Because achieving safe and accessible housing for all is clearly a shared imperative that will require the focus and resources of all levels of government, I am also writing to Prime Minister Justin Trudeau requesting federal government support.

 Burnaby City Council is pleased to see that the tragedy of COVID-19 has set in motion some excellent ways to begin to address the systemic housing insecurity issues related to mental health, poverty and addiction.
-Thank you for the valuable work of the federal government to date.
+Thank you for the valuable work of the provincial government to date.
 We ask that this work continue during the period of social reordering and economic rebuilding currently underway and we look forward to working with you to this important end.